-- 21. (1) A diocesan tribunal shall assemble at the time and place appointed in the citation.
-Each member shall make the declaration set forth in Schedule B. The trial shall then be commenced by the President causing the accused to be summoned to appear before the tribunal. - (2) The accused may appear in person or by counsel or solicitor or (if charged with breach of faith ritual or ceremonial) by a person in holy orders.

-(3) If the accused does not appear the trial may upon proof of due service of the citation upon the accused proceed in his or her absence to hearing the decision and the Bishop may pronounce sentence.

-(4) If the accused appears or if the trial proceeds as aforesaid in his or her absence the President shall then read or cause to be read the Articles of Accusation.

-(5) If the accused appears he or she shall then be called upon to plead to each Article and his or her plea or pleas shall be recorded.
-If he or she neglects or refuses to plead to any Article a plea of not guilty to that Article shall be entered on his or her behalf.

-(6) If the accused does not appear and the trial proceeds as aforesaid in his or her absence a plea of not guilty to each Article shall be entered on his or her behalf and the trial shall proceed as far as possible in the same manner as if the accused had appeared and had so pleaded.

-22. The tribunal may during the trial permit amendment of the Articles of Accusation upon such terms (if any) as it thinks fit.

-- 23. (1) Witnesses shall be examined on oath or affirmation and each before giving evidence shall make the declaration oath or affirmation set forth in Schedule C. The evidence of each witness shall be reduced to writing and signed by him or-her. - (2) The rules of evidence prevailing and in force in the Supreme Court of New South Wales, including provisions relating to judicial notice proof and admissibility contained in State or Federal Acts of Parliament shall so far as is practicable apply in a trial and for the purposes of the application of
+- 21. (1) A diocesan tribunal shall assemble at the time and place appointed in the citation Each member shall make the declaration set forth in Schedule B The trial shall then be commenced by the President causing the accused to be summoned to appear before the tribunal - (2) The accused may appear in person or by counsel or solicitor or (if charged with breach of faith ritual or ceremonial) by a person in holy orders - (3) If the accused does not appear the trial may upon proof of due service of the citation upon the accused proceed in his absence to hearing and decision and the Bishop may pronounce sentence - (4) If the accused appears or if the trial proceeds as aforesaid in his absence the President shall then read or cause to be read the Articles of Accusation - (5) If the accused appears he shall then be called upon to plead to each Article and his plea or pleas shall be recorded If he neglects or refuses to plead to any Article a plea of not guilty to that Article shall be entered on his behalf - (6) If the accused does not appear and the trial proceeds as aforesaid in his absence a plea of not guilty to each Article shall be entered on his behalf and the trial shall proceed as far as possible in the same manner as if the accused had appeared and had so pleaded - 22.
+The tribunal may during the trial permit amendment of the Articles of Accusation upon such terms (if any) as it thinks fit. - 23.
+(1) Witnesses shall be examined on oath or affirmation and each before giving evidence shall make the declaration oath or affirmation set forth in Schedule C The evidence of each witness shall be reduced to writing and signed by him - (2) The rules of evidence prevailing and in force in the Supreme Court of New South Wales, including provisions relating to judicial notice proof and admissibility contained in State or Federal Acts of Parliament shall so far as is practicable apply in a trial and for the purposes of the application of those rules and provisions a tribunal and a trial shall be taken to be respectively a court and a legal proceeding - 24.
+(1) The Bishop and the Chancellor may from time to time in writing signed by them make and alter rules for the conduct of trials before diocesan tribunals All rules and alterations so made shall be laid before the next succeeding session of the Synod and shall unless and until disallowed by the Synod have the force of an Ordinance of the Synod